 Sheldon, Iowa 51201

 The established testing fees in Iowa are as follows:

 CNA Exam Overview Iowa

 The written test is usually administered electronically via computer.
+It comprises of 100 multiple choice questions.
 The testing facility may be able accommodate requests to take an oral version of the test, but you must request it in advance.

 What To Bring To The Exam

 You’ll need a picture ID to take the test on exam day.
 You must also take a watch with a second hand and wear appropriate clothing if you’re taking the skills test.
 Testing centers that allow same day registration will serve candidates on a first come first served basis.
 Be prepared to wait if you do not have a scheduled test time.

 Receiving Your Scores

 You’ll receive the results on the same day for computerized tests.
 The testing provider will also send your results to the Iowa Direct Care Worker Registry, and you’ll be listed as active if you pass the exam and meet all the other requirements for certification.
 The DCW Registry no longer mails Registry cards, but you may sign in with your account ID and password to print your card.
 If you fail the exam, the results notification will include instructions for retesting.
 The standard test fees apply each time you take the exam.